IoTPlay/homedig2/README.md

 A framework which creates a 'digital twin' representation of a home, and reduces the complexities of running the full solution.

-## Why, Used for what, and Inspiration
+## A. Why, Used for what, and Inspiration

 ### Why this Approach